brian419/travelingSalesman/README.md

 ## Usage

-1. Ensure you have a graph file named `size10.graph` in the same directory as the executable.
+1. Ensure you have a graph file named such as 'size100.graph' in the same directory as the executable.
 The graph file should contain the distances between cities.
+The class was given the graphs of size100 and size1000.graph files.

 2. Compile the program using a C++ compiler.
 For example:

    ```
-   g++ -o tsp_solver tsp_solver.cpp
+   g++ -std=c++11 better_traveling.cpp
    ```

 3. Run the compiled executable:

    ```
-   ./tsp_solver
+   ./a.out
    ```

 ## Algorithms Used